rodrigomescua/reitti/README.md

 - **Timeline View**: Interactive daily timeline showing visits and trips with duration and distance information
 - **Raw Location Tracking**: Visualize your complete movement path with detailed GPS tracks
 - **Multi-User-View**: Visualize all your family and friends on a single map
+- **Live-Mode**: Visualize incoming data automatically without having to reload the map
+- **Fullscreen-Mode**: Display the map in fullscreen.
+Combined with the Live-Mode you got a nice kiosk-display

 ### Data Import & Integration
 - **Multiple Import Formats**: Support for GPX files, Google Takeout JSON, Google Timeline Exports and GeoJSON files